scopedb/scopedb-site/reference/functions/regexp_like.md

 ## Returns

-Returns a BOOLEAN or NULL.
+Returns a boolean or NULL.
 The value is TRUE if there is a match.
 Otherwise, returns FALSE.
 Returns NULL if any argument is NULL.

 ## Examples